Talenthouse

-Talenthouse is a social network site owned by Talenthouse AG, a public company based in Switzerland that also owns other services including EyeEm, Ello, Jovoto, Zoopa, and Creative Commission.
+Talenthouse was a social network site owned by Talenthouse AG, a public company based in Switzerland that also owns other services including EyeEm, Ello, Jovoto, Zoopa, and Creative Commission.

 History

 Talenthouse was co-founded in 2009 by Co-CEOs Amos Pizzey and Roman Scharf.
 The Talenthouse headquarters were originally located in Los Angeles, California, USA with offices in New York City and London.

 In December 2019, Talenthouse was merged along with Ello and Zooppa into a new company named TLNT Holdings.

 On 25 May 2021, investment company New Value AG acquired TLNT Holdings, Talenthouse, EyeEm, and Jovoto.